 - apolipoprotein E (APOE) ε4 allele carrier status

 It should also be noted that in addition to the genetic and environmental factors above, the age of an individual's presentation will also be influenced by socio-economic factors such as 2,4:

 - lower income

 - smaller social network/family support

-It is not so much that these factors are risk factors to the underlying pathology but rather that individuals with pre-morbid higher function/supports are able to compensate for early disease changes to a greater degree, and thus present later.
-This is supported by the fact that these high functioning individuals when they eventually present, tend to have more marked morphological changes 4.
+It is not so much that these are risk factors to the underlying pathology but rather that individuals with pre-morbid higher function/supports are able to compensate for early disease changes to a greater degree, and thus present later.
+This is supported by the fact that when they eventually present, these high-functioning individuals tend to have more marked morphological changes on imaging 4.

-Traditionally Alzheimer disease has been clinically characterised by predominantly memory deficits, at least in initial stages.
-It has become increasingly evident that in addition to the typical presentation, a number of atypical clinical patterns, which are nonetheless pathologically Alzheimer disease, exist.
+Traditionally, Alzheimer disease has been clinically characterised predominantly by memory deficits, at least in initial stages.
+It has become increasingly evident that in addition to the typical presentation, a number of atypical clinical patterns exist, which are nonetheless pathologically Alzheimer disease.

 Classical/typical Alzheimer disease

 The typical patient with Alzheimer disease will present initially with antegrade episodic memory deficits 1,5.
 Over time (often years), the disease progresses, with eventual involvement of attentional and executive processes, semantic memory, praxis, and visuoperceptual abilities 1.
 Neuropsychiatric symptoms are also common and eventually affect almost all patients.
 These include apathy, depression, anxiety, aggression/agitation, and psychosis (delusions and hallucinations) 2.